alaszmigiel/alaszmigiel/README.md

 ## 🙋🏼‍♀️ About Me
-I'm a 4rd-year **Computer Science** student at the Military University of Technology (WAT), specializing in **Data Science**.
+I’m a **Computer Science** graduate from the Military University of Technology (WAT), currently pursuing a Master’s degree in Data Science.
+I enjoy working on data-driven projects and learning more about AI.
+Right now, I’m a part of the voicebot team at Play as an intern.
-I enjoy building applications and exploring data-driven solutions, while also expanding my knowledge in AI and data science.
-I’m focused on applying these skills to real-world projects and challenges.

 ## 💻 Technical Stack
 - **Languages:** Python, Java, C++, C, SQL